uhuc-de/minecraft-vanilla-server-toolset/README.md

 ------------------

 * add a user named "minecraft" to your system
-* login as the user "minecraft"
+* login as user "minecraft"
 * copy the scripts from src/ to ~/bin/
 * install all needed dependencies
 * chmod +x ~/bin/*